astroconda/rambo/README.md

 - Cull the collection of sorted recipes by removing ones that would generate package file names already existing in a given distribution channel.

-`rambo.py -h` for usage information
+Installation:
+`python setup.py install`

+Usage information:
+`rambo -h`